 Also Read: उद्यम पंजीकरण ऑनलाइन | एमएसएमई पंजीकरण | उद्योग आधार

-One of the most important update regarding Udyam, since its launch, is the new classification.
-Let’s have a look at these in details.
+One of the most important updates regarding Udyam, since its launch, is the new classification.
+Let’s have a look at these in detail.

 | Category | Investment in Plant & Machinery / Equipment | Annual Turnover |